maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 You never have to re-work the app.
 You simply deploy your EVM app on Push Chain and it’s good to go.

-– Ethers, Viem or any of your favorite EVM tooling simply works – The only thing you replace is the sendTransaction with universal transaction – Here’s a snippet of the code that you use to now send a transaction from any chain
+– Ethers, Viem or any of your favorite EVM tooling simply works – The only thing you replace is the <b>sendTransaction</b> with universal transaction – Here’s a snippet of the code that you use to now send a transaction from any chain

 ![Apps of the Future - Building without the Chaos](./image-5.webp)